-Thomas Hudson was named Acting President of Jackson State University on February 10, 2020 by the Board of Trustees of State Institutions of Higher Learning, after serving as Special Assistant to the President and Chief Diversity Officer.
+Thomas Hudson was named President of Jackson State University on November 19, 2020 by the Board of Trustees of State Institutions of Higher Learning, after serving as Special Assistant to the President and Chief Diversity Officer.

 As Special Assistant to the President and Chief Diversity Officer, Hudson served as co-chair of the university’s Strategic Planning Committee.
 He also served on the executive cabinet and provided guidance to senior leadership on all topics related to the university’s future course and trajectory.

 A member of the Jackson State staff since 2012, Hudson has also served as Chief Operating Officer/Chief Diversity Officer, Chief Diversity and EEO Officer/Title IX Coordinator.

 Thomas Hudson served as Vice Chairperson of the university system’s Chief Diversity Officers’ Council, a member of the Margaret Walker Alexander Center Board of Directors and the JSU Athletics Hall of Fame Foundation Board of Directors.